paddyw11/find-a-gardener/README.md

 #### Color Scheme

-I chose a colour scheme that closely resembles the industry that the website is catagorised in, nature and gardens.
+I chose a colour scheme that closely resembles the industry that the website is categorised in, nature and gardens.
 Synonymous with eco and nature, green was a colour that would dominate on this website.
 The complimentary color to green, red, I have used to style any danger buttons for example delete.

 ![Colour Palette](documentation/readme/color-palette.png)